Face Serums and Light Therapy: Which Combinations Work Best for Different Skin Types

 Real Results and Expert Recommendations

-Dermatologists and estheticians recommend pairing Solawave’s light therapy devices with their LightBoost™ serums for optimal results.
-The combination of red and near-infrared light therapy with a peptide-rich serum has been shown to visibly reduce fine lines, even skin tone, and boost radiance in as little as 8 weeks.
-User reviews highlight improvements in firmness, texture, and overall skin health, with many noting that the devices are easy to use and fit seamlessly into daily routines.
+Dermatologists and estheticians recommend pairing Solawave's Light Therapy devices with the LightBoost skincare line for optimal results.
+The combination of Red Light and Near-Infrared Light Therapy with targeted skincare has been shown to visibly reduce fine lines, even skin tone, and boost radiance in as little as 8 weeks.
+Customer reviews highlight improvements in firmness, texture, and overall skin health, with many noting that the devices are easy to use and fit seamlessly into daily routines.

-By understanding your skin’s needs and choosing the right serum and red light therapy combinations, you can make the most of your at-home skincare routine and see real, lasting results.
+By understanding your skin's needs and choosing the right serum and Red Light Therapy combinations, you can make the most of your at-home skincare routine and see real, lasting results.

-Ready to try it for yourself?
+Ready to Try It for Yourself?

-With the right combination of face serums and light therapy, your skin can look and feel its best—every day.
+With the right combination of face serums and light therapy, your skin can look and feel its best every day.

 Frequently Asked Questions